-1. Current Contact Information: Contact Person: Phone Number: Email Address: 2. landfill. services in 2019? (check one) tly and sign up for service or haul ne hauler to provide trash service to a Name of hauler pire?
-4. For communities with contracts, did it include curbside recycling? (check one) a.
-No, there is no curbside recycling in the contract.
-Trash only b.
-Yes, residents have the option of signing up and paying extra for curbside. c.
-Yes, the price of curbside is included whether residents use it or not.
-4. If your residents use drop-off bins pr Are the bins easy to find? ovided by the county, Yes No Are the sites kept clean and free of li tter?
-Yes No Is signage sufficient to indicate what No materials are accepted?
-Yes Is the site serviced often enough to ke No eep material from overflowing?
-Yes Is there a site within 5 miles of all you No our residents?
-Yes 6.
-What improvements would you like county? to see in the drop-off recycling sites maintained by the
+1. Current Contact Information: Contact Person: Phone Number: Email Address: 2. landfill. b.
+We have a contract with o services in 2019? (check one) of services in 2019? (check one) of service or haul it one hauler to provide trash service to all pire?
+3. a.
+No, there is no curbside r b.
+Yes, residents have the op it include curbside recycling? (check of ecycling in the contract.
+Trash only ption of signing up and paying extra for e is included whether residents use it or curbside.
+4. If your residents use drop-off bins pi ovided by the county, Are the bins easy to find?
+Yes No Are the sites kept clean and free of l itter?
+Yes No Is signage sufficient to indicate what materials are accepted?
+Yes No Is the site serviced often enough to k eep material from overflowing?
+Yes No Is there a site within 5 miles of all ye No our residents?
+Yes

+6. What improvements would you like to see in the drop-off recycling sites maintained by the county?